tdincer/Light-Curve-Analysis-Tools/README.md

 # Light-Curve-Analysis-Tools

 optirlc.py
-  - binlc: a code to bin light curves given in the form of pandas dataframe.
+  - binlc: a function to bin light curves given in the form of pandas dataframe.